 Filmart: How to Make It in China as a Western Actor

-Former college football star Matthew Knowles discusses his unlikely journey from sleepy Greenville, South Carolina, to movie stardom in the Middle Kingdom.
+Former college football star Matt William Knowles discusses his unlikely journey from sleepy Greenville, South Carolina, to movie stardom in the Middle Kingdom.

-American actor Matthew Knowles thought he was going to be a professional football player.
+American actor Matt William Knowles thought he was going to be a professional football player.
 Instead, he went to China and became a local movie star.

 Originally from Greenville, South Carolina, Knowles, 31, was a standout defensive end for Clemson University before a senior-year knee injury brought his NFL ambitions to an abrupt end.
 Shortly after, in 2009, he moved a world away to China's Guizhou Provence — the poorest region of the country — to do service work.